yoaquim/.vim/README.md

 After that, navigate to your .vim dir, open vim and run the helptags command for the current dir: `:helptags .`.

-You can then run `:TlistToggle` to show the source doc window, or just do `\tt`, a custom mapping I have for that command.
+You can then run `:TlistToggle` to show the source doc window, or just do `<leader>tt`, a custom mapping I have for that command.

 ####Note on YouCompleteMe####
 YouCompleteMe is a very powerful code-completion engine.